toptensoftware/mk.js/readme.md

 ## Quick Guide

-In a project directory, create a file `mk.js`.
+In a project directory, create a file `mk.mjs`.
 This file declares your make file variables, rules and other script.

 ```js